-With its recent refresh, the Chase Freedom Unlimited is on track to be an ideal choice for cardholders who want the best of both worlds: Not only do you earn 1.5% cash back on general purchases, but you’ll also get 5% back on travel purchased through the Chase Ultimate Rewards portal, 3% back on dining and 3% back on drugstore purchases, and for the first year, and additional 1.5% in each category up to $20,000 spent.
+With its recent refresh, the Chase Freedom Unlimited is on track to be an ideal choice for cardholders who want the best of both worlds: Not only do you earn 1.5% cash back on general purchases, but you’ll also get 5% back on travel purchased through the Chase Ultimate Rewards portal, 3% back on dining and on drugstore purchases, and for the first year, and additional 1.5% in each category up to $20,000 spent.
 Through March 2022, you’ll also earn 5% cash back on Lyft purchases.

 Flexible cash back redemption options